GDPR and Ad Tech: The Definitive Guide of 2019

 The GDPR imposes tighter restrictions on how companies handle PII.
 This includes limiting what they collect, adding better security protocols, hiring Data Protection Officers, having data breach notification plans, and more.

-The first point greatly impact the ad tech industry, as much of advertising relies on programmatic behavioral targeting using customer data (such as retargeting, cookie matching, mobile ID targeting, frequency capping, etc).
+The first point impacts the ad tech industry, as much of advertising relies on programmatic behavioral targeting using customer data (such as retargeting, cookie matching, mobile ID targeting, frequency capping, etc).

 The GDPR affects all organizations with an EU presence or who process personal data of EU citizens.
 This covers nearly every brand and effectively all of ad tech.
 On May 25th, 2018, EU started officially enforcing the GDPR, and the fines can be as high as 20M Euros or 4% of your yearly revenue, whichever is higher.